Andre601/AdvancedServerList/docs/getting-started/index.md

 ## 4. Loading profiles { #loading-profiles }

 Once you've set up your server list profile(s) is it time to load it/them.
-To do this, simply run `/asl reload` as player (Requires permission `advancedserverlist.admin` or `advancedserverlist.command.reload`) or through the Server/Proxy console.
+To do this, simply run `/asl reload` as player (Requires permission `advancedserverlist.admin` or `advancedserverlist.command.reload`) or `asl reload` through the Server/Proxy console.

 The plugin should then load any valid YAML file inside the `profiles` folder to then use.